The translation of this document is outdated.

 subscriber or user or acquisition of access to the information

-stored in a terminal equipment shall be permitted, if the
+stored in a terminal equipment shall be permitted if the relevant

-relevant subscriber or user has provided his or her consent after
+subscriber or user has provided his or her consent after he or

-he or she has received clear and comprehensive information
+she has received clear and comprehensive information on the

-regarding the purpose of the aforementioned processing in
+purpose of the abovementioned processing in accordance with the

 (2) The consent referred to in Paragraph one of this Section